ArcherHeffern/System-Creation/04_research_learning_and_debugging.md

 ### Code
 You can often find source code for projects or libraries online.
 Just google for it or search on github.
 If you are having issues with a library in your project, look at the code!

+Pro Tip: When you install packages, use libraries, etc, the code exists on your computer, so take a look at it!

 [Malloc source](https://codebrowser.dev/glibc/glibc/malloc/malloc.c.html)
 [Linux OS source](https://github.com/torvalds/linux)